threadexio/cbundl/README.md

 ## Installation

-`cbundl` provides pre-built release binaries in [Releases](https://github.com/threadexio/cbundl/releases) for all 3 major desktop platforms.
+`cbundl` provides pre-built release binaries in [Releases][gh-releases] for all 3 major desktop platforms.

 > [!NOTE]
-> Those binaries are built in Github Actions.
+> Those binaries are built in [Github Actions][gh-actions].
 However if you still don't trust the binaries, I don't blame you.
 Proceed to the [Building](#building) section.

 ### cargo